balfolk/cadansa-app/README.md

 *  Run `flutter upgrade` followed by `flutter update-packages` to update Flutter and its internal packages.
 *  Accept the Android licenses using `flutter doctor --android-licenses`.
 *  Open Android Studio and create a new project from this repository.
-    * On an Apple Silicon (ARM) machine, _do not_ attempt to set Android Studio to full screen - use Windows -> Zoom instead.
-For an unknown reason full screen breaks the application.
     * You need to have an SSH key set up in order to do so.
     * Make sure to add it as a Flutter project.
 If you can't do that, first ensure you have gone through the entire set-up process of Flutter.
 *  Head to Android Studio Settings -> Languages & Frameworks -> Dart and enable Dart support for this project.
 Set the Dart SDK location to `bin/cache/dart-sdk` relative your Flutter installation directory.